AdityaKhichi/ContextMindLM-server/README.md

 This project is proprietary and not open source.

-© 2026 Aditya Singh.
+© 2026 Aditya Khichi.
 All rights reserved.

 Unauthorized copying, use, or distribution is strictly prohibited.